wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

 .. image:: images/control-system-hardware/talon-motor-controller.png

+.. warning:: While this motor controller is still legal for FRC use, the manufacturer has discontinued this product.

 The `Talon Motor Controller <https://ctr-electronics.com/Talon_User_Manual_1_1.pdf>`__ from Cross the Road Electronics is a PWM controlled brushed DC motor controller with passive cooling.

 Victor 888 Motor Controller / Victor 884 Motor Controller